metoppv/improver/doc/source/metadata/Introduction.rst

 ---------------------

-The easiest way to explain the IMPROVER metadata from a user perspective is to dive straight in and look at an actual example of the metadata.
+The easiest way to explain the IMPROVER metadata from a user perspective is to dive straight in and look at an actual example.
 For this purpose, we will consider gridded probabilities for a 12-hour maximum temperature exceeding a range of thresholds